iamgrewal7/chat.sfu.codes/README.md

+# chat.sfu-code.club

+A web chat app developed by SFU Code for members to build development skills.

+## Contributing

+Check out the [`development`](https://github.com/sfu-code/chat.sfu-code.club/tree/development) branch, where all the action is.

+## create-react-app readme

+Below is the readme that comes with create-react-app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>